 They expect search engines such as Google to know about the FAQ's content, so that searches can result in FAQ entries.

-Therefore: the FAQ should be available as an HTML page.
+Therefore: the FAQ should be available as a web page.

 They want to browse it, soaking up information without necessarily looking for answers to specific questions.

-Therefore: the FAQ should not only be available as an HTML page, it should be designed for easy browseability and have a table of contents.
+Therefore: the FAQ should not only be available as a web page, it should be designed for easy browseability and have a table of contents.